 Tacoma Rainiers Game Notes: at El Paso (5:35 PT)

 Trammell, who was nearly a Chihuahua, was instead traded to Seattle by San Diego in the infamous seven-player deal on 8/31/20.
-In 14 career games against El Paso (since 2021), Trammell is a .365 hitter (19x52), with eight extra-base hits (5 HR) and 16 runs driven in.
+In 15 career games against El Paso (since 2021), Trammell is a .368 hitter (21x57), with nine extra-base hits (5 HR) and 16 runs driven in.

 SPENT A MONTH THERE ONE NIGHT: The Rainiers are playing at El Paso for the first time since September 2021; on 9/18/21 they clinched the PCL Championship (née "Triple-A West") with a 7-3 win over the Chihuahuas.
 There were no Triple-A playoffs that year, canceled in the aftermath of a delayed Opening Day (COVID-19 pandemic- May 6).
 A 120-game regular season champion was crowned in lieu of a postseason, and it was Tacoma (73-47).
 It was the sixth championship in franchise history (since 1960), joining the '61 Giants, '69 Cubs, '78 Yankees, '01 Rainiers and '10 Rainiers.